 Remember, if your dog has developed kidney failure, they will need to be referred to a specialist as soon as possible.
 If caught early enough, hopefully your pooch can receive the right treatment.

 If you’re worried about your dog suffering from Alabama Rot, or any other dangerous diseases, be sure to go to the vet straight away and get them checked.
 To cover any illnesses, diseases or injuries, you should always have comprehensive pet insurance.
-Here at Asda Money, we have a range of cover types available, including Accident Only, Vital Lifetime and Superior, all of which include a free 24-hour vet helpline to give you peace of mind when you need it most.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.
+Pre-existing medical conditions are not covered.

 Find this story useful?
 Share it with a friend